mjeeloo/developing-dashboard/README.md

 - `VITE_CLICKUP_LIST_ID` is the numeric list ID that you want to monitor.
 - Optionally, set `VITE_CLICKUP_API_BASE_URL` if you need to point at a proxy or self-hosted API endpoint.
 When this variable is not provided the app will talk directly to the ClickUp REST API.
+- `VITE_CLICKUP_TAGS_FIELD_ID` is the ClickUp custom field ID for the labels field that powers the Support table and risk metrics.
+Providing the ID is recommended when the field label includes emoji or additional wording.

 You can also copy the provided `.env.local.example` file and replace the placeholder values with your real credentials: